fga-eps-mds/2018.2-FGAPP-FrontEnd/README.md

 # Integra APP
-an application developed by university students, for university students.
+An application developed by university students, for university students.

 ## Requirements
 This projects needs some requirements that need to be downloaded.